SushmitalKhan/SushmitalKhan.github.io/_pages/about.md

 ---

 {% include base_path %}
 Hi!
-I am Sushmita, incoming HCC PhD student at Clemson University
+I am Sushmita, incoming HCC PhD student at Clemson University.
-\n

 I write about things that bother me and things that interest me. <u><a href="https://medium.com/@sushmita_khan">Opinions and more </a>Check out my blog posts! </u>

 * E-mail: sushmik [at] clemson.edu